headwinds/headwinds/README.md

-# Analytics, Data Visualizaiton, and a sense of Adventure
+# UI Data Visualizaiton, Analytics, APIs and a sense of Adventure

 ### Present